Ligerbot/RocketAIsearch/README.md

 # How it works
 * RocketAIsearch uses the Google search API to gather 10 of the most relevant sources.
 * This info is then fed into the LLM, which can be chosen by modifying the Python file.

 __This project uses Ollama so the Ollama server must be running__
 # Setup
+* First, run a webserver in the root directory of the project.
+I used python's simple http server and it worked well.
+* Second, set your API key and search engine ID in the python file.
+Search up "google search api" for help.
+* Run `python3 rocketAIsearch.py`